Must-Try Peranakan Dishes in Penang, Malaysia

-Usually eaten during lunch or dinner, the Nasi Kandar is a rice meal that is served with chicken, beef, lamb, prawn, or nearly any type of meat, along with various curries and side dishes.
+Usually eaten during lunch or dinner, the Nasi Kandar is a rice meal served with chicken, beef, lamb, prawn, or nearly any type of meat, along with various curries and side dishes.
 The rice, which is sometimes flavored, is steamed in a special wooden container.
 The curry sauce is directly poured onto the rice.
-This satiating dish is usually served in just one plate.
+This satiating dish is usually served on just one plate.

 Char Kway Teow

 Char Kway Teow is another flavorfully overloaded Peranakan cuisine.
 The preparation of this local favorite dish involves the stir-frying of koay teow (short flat rice noodles) and an abundance of prawns, blood clams, and garlic chives.
 This is flavored with a little belachan (prawn paste), soy sauce, and chili.
 Traditionally, Char Koay Teow is fried in pork lard and served on a plate with a banana leaf for extra aroma.

 Oh Chien, or Oyster Omelette, is a dish filled with the ocean’s finest.
-Known for its affordability, the omelette is filled with small oysters, and the egg batter is thickened by potato starch.
+Known for its affordability, the omelet is filled with small oysters, and the egg batter is thickened by potato starch.
 Some stalls cook this egg in pork lard for extra flavor.
-This dish is also well-known in the nearby countries Singapore and Hong Kong, and is sometimes served with a thick sauce for taste.
+This dish is also well-known in the nearby countries Singapore and Hong Kong and is sometimes served with a thick sauce for taste.

 The bursting flavors of Peranakan can only be handled by the cool dessert that is Cendol.
 Made with shaved ice, coconut milk, palm sugar, and pandan-flavored jelly noodles, the sweet Cendol resembles the Filipino dessert Halo-Halo that can be eaten as an individual snack as well.
 Cendol is also served ingredients like creamed corn, glutinous rice, and red beans.

 Penang is a place with a vibrant and varied culture.
-Sometimes, all one needs to fully immerse in the traditions is by taking a bite into the area’s cuisines, which, although are also quite varied, are all tied together by the same roots for ages.
+Sometimes, all one needs to fully immerse in the traditions is by taking a bite into the area’s cuisines, which, although they are also quite varied, are all tied together by the same roots for ages.

 How about you?
 What’re your favorite Peranakan Dishes in Penang?